wintercms/wn-translate-plugin/README.md

 php artisan winter:up
 ```

+If you are using a [public folder](https://wintercms.com/docs/setup/configuration#public-folder) then you will also need to regenerate it with `php artisan winter:mirror public --relative`
 ## Selecting a language

 Different languages can be set up in the back-end area, with a single default language selected.
 This activates the use of the language on the front-end and in the back-end UI.